Munich

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes September 5, 1972: Munich Olympic Village shown in peaceful state before dawn.
 Athletes sleeping, representing the innocence and international cooperation of the Olympic Games..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 17 minutes when Avner is recruited by Ephraim for a secret Mossad mission: to assassinate eleven Palestinians believed responsible for Munich.
 His ordinary life as a bodyguard is over..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.